 The Ph.D. program in Biostatistics is designed to train independent investigators who will develop new quantitative methods and underlying theory, and make innovative applications to substantive and demanding scientific problems in public health, medicine, biology, and the social sciences.
 In addition to completing core courses in theory and methods of biostatistics, Ph.D. students are required to develop expertise in a cognate area (e.g., epidemiology, economics, molecular biology, etc.).

-Additional resources: All Ph.D. students are provided with office space in the Public Health building at 121 South Main Street.
+Additional resources: All Ph.D. students are provided with office space in the School of Public Health building at 121 South Main Street.
 Ph.D. students in Biostatistics also have access to the CSS computing infrastructure, a high-end, continuously updated computing environment featuring both Unix and PC networks, with access to all major software for data analysis and numerical computing.
 CSS also maintains a biostatistics library housing a considerable collection of statistics texts and journals.

 For all Ph.D. students, 24 credits are required of students matriculating in the program without a master's degree; 16 are required beyond the master's.
 For those with a related master's degree, up to eight units can be transferred.
 Both written and oral exams, plus a dissertation comprising an original contribution to the field, also are required.
 Students are expected to participate in academic activities such as the Statistics Seminar and faculty-organized working groups.